 United States: Merlot is a widespread grape across the United States.
 Especially in California and Washington State, you can find significant plantings, but also in New York, Ohio, Oregon, Texas, and Virginia.
 California wines are famous for their fruitiness, and many of them develop spicy notes while oak-aging.
 Washington wines typically combine fruit flavors with Old World characteristics like higher tannin and acidity levels.

 Chile: Merlot wines from Chile tend to show similar flavor profiles as California wines.
 They are full-bodied, fruity, and often undergo oaking.
-Especially styles from Colchagua Valley belong to this category and are worth testing:
+Especially styles from Colchagua Valley belong to this category.

 How to Serve Merlot